-We are now a few weeks into 2019 and hopefully you’ve spend some time planning and developing business goals for the new year!
+We are now into the 4th quarter of 2020, and hopefully, you’ve spent some time planning and developing your 2021 business goals!

 Planning is one of the most important things a small business owner can do to ensure they achieve their mission and desired business results.

 An important part of the planning process is creating an annual operating budget.